Positivity of Intersections and Tameness of Almost Complex 4-manifolds: Discussion of results

 \begin{cnj} The word ``semipositive'' can be removed in Proposition \ref{semipositive_cone_prp}. \end{cnj}

 Our method of using complex cycles allows one to leverage other geometric information to construct symplectic forms.
 For example, as complex cycles are normal currents, they are supported on a set of Hausdorff dimension at least 2; see \cite[Theorem 8.5]{FF}.
 It follows that sets of lower dimension can be ignored in Theorem \ref{Curves2Symp_thm}.
 It is not clear how one would see this other than through the perspective of complex cycles.
 Their geometry is also studied in \cite{Cattalani}.
-Ultimately, a full understanding of complex cycles would elucidate the role of symplectic structures in almost complex geometry.
-If one remains averse to complex cycles, we note that Proposition \ref{PD_prp}, which makes no mention of them, can be used to prove Theorem \ref{Curves2Symp_thm} directly, without passing through Theorem \ref{PosInter_thm}.\\
+Ultimately, a full understanding of complex cycles would elucidate the role of symplectic structures in almost complex geometry.\\

+In the classical proof of the positivity of intersections, the main step is deforming a pseudoholomorphic curve on a small neighborhood.
+Our proof of Theorem~\ref{PosInter_thm} refines this by deforming the curve everywhere \textit{except} on a small neighborhood.
+The fact that pseudoholomorphic curves can be deformed this way is a kind of semi-global flexibility.
+We expect that this point, which can be considered as a type of h-principle or Oka principle, should be of use in a variety of contexts.\\